 Seeing something ‘out of the ordinary’ is one of the best parts of being a courier.
 Every day you will more than likely see something a little different.
 And this old plane in the middle of a business park is proof of that theory.
 Okay so it was called ‘Aviation park’ and is built at the side of an airport but it’s not your typical passenger plane that you would expect to see.

-The Runcorn bridge is not the most glamourous of locations, in fact I doubt Sydney harbour is quaking in its boots right now, but we appreciate engineering achievements so this photo had to be included.
+The Runcorn bridge is not the most glamorous of locations.
+In fact I doubt Sydney harbour is quaking in its boots right now, but we appreciate engineering achievements so this photo had to be included.
 Not bad considering it was taken whilst on the move.

-We were asked to do an urgent delivery to Regents Park, London for this years Frieze Art Fair to supply items for the Deutsche Bank VIP lounge, and were lucky enough to get a glimpse inside as the work was going on getting everything ready for the show.
+We were asked to do an urgent delivery to Regents Park, London for this years Frieze Art Fair.
+We were asked to supply items for the Deutsche Bank VIP lounge, and were lucky enough to get a glimpse inside as the work was going on getting everything ready for the show.

-We had to do a 2-man delivery to Scotland, and it just so happened that it was almost 2 years exactly since we first went into business for ourselves and did a 2-man delivery to Scotland.
-So we tried to recreate a photograph taken en-route to see if there were any noticable differences.
+We had to do a 2-man same day delivery to Scotland, and it just so happened that it was almost 2 years exactly since we first went into business for ourselves.
+We tried to recreate a photograph taken en-route to see if there were any noticeable differences.
 What do you think?